shlizee/modWorm/README.md

 If you are using this package please cite the following:
 \
 \
 [Kim, J., Florman, J. T., Santos, J. A., Alkema, M. J., & Shlizerman, E. (2025).
 Modular integration of neural connectomics, dynamics and biomechanics for identification of behavioral sensorimotor pathways in Caenorhabditis elegans. bioRxiv, 724328.]
+[LINK TO THE PAPER](https://www.biorxiv.org/content/10.1101/724328v3)